codersclub/DRKB/kylix/setup/install_error-10/index.md

 completely or that there is a problem with the RPM. \[{more info}\].
 There are a couple ways to work around this.
 The first is to install as a user other than root.
-If you would rather not do this you can use the
-\"-m\" option on the setup script.
+If you would rather not do this you can use the "-m" option on the setup script.
 So you would enter: ./setup.sh -m from a vterm.
 This tells the script to not use the RPM.

 Примечание от Vit